PrestaShopCorp/nestjs-context/README.md

 ## WIP

-* Unit Tests
-* Add HTTP context defaults
 * CQL context
 * Processors ? (setCorrelationId ?)
 * RPC context
-* Do we need anything else to integrate with nestjs-geteventstore ?
-(CorrelationIdMetadata ?)
+* Can we add the ModuleRef DI to @BuildDto using @SetMetadata + explorer ?
 * Created for Express: adapt it to work on other platforms

 ## TO ANALYSE

-* Use custom param decorator instead to receive the target as argument instead of using [createParamDecorator](https://github.com/nestjs/nest/blob/master/packages/common/decorators/http/create-route-param-metadata.decorator.ts)
+* Modify createRouteParam / use custom param decorator to receive the target as argument instead of using [createParamDecorator](https://github.com/nestjs/nest/blob/master/packages/common/decorators/http/create-route-param-metadata.decorator.ts)
   => so we can remove "target" in full BuildDto calls